 Just gives these PDF files to the freight forwarder, they will attach them to the cartons and give them to UPS.
 Next thing you know your stock will be

 And that’s it… once your stock arrives your Amazon FBA business will be live and people will be able to buy and receive the items without you even having to be told about it.

 Well not quite.
 If you just leave it, no-one will buy your product.
 The final step in the puzzle is also the most difficult.
 How on earth do you get people to buy your items?

-In my experience, I have found the best way to get decent sales for a new product on a new Amazon FBA business is to do a short sharp burst and try get as high up as possible on the best-seller rankings.
+In my experience, I have found the best way to get decent sales for a new product on a new Amazon FBA business is to do a short sharp burst and

 Once there the Amazon algorithm will start showing the item to people searching on the website.

 When you start a new Amazon FBA business.
 You have zero reviews and zero sales.
 You don’t even have an Amazon seller ranking.
 There is no reason for the customer or Amazon to trust your product is any good.

 Amazon has a secret formula that determines what shows up when people search for something.
 It’s secret but we can take a guess at how logically it could work.
 It is known as the Amazon Search algorithm.